Introduction

 CPU Upgrades

-Upgrading to a quad-core or higher CPU was a wise investment for players looking to future-proof their systems in 2013.
-Today, multi-core processors with higher clock speeds and better energy efficiency provide even more headroom for gaming and multitasking, ensuring that games like Splinter Cell: Blacklist run smoothly even at higher settings.
+During 2013, upgrading to a quad-core or higher was a good choice to ensure the system was adequately future-proofed.
+Nowadays, multi-core CPUs with higher clock speeds and better energy efficiency provide even greater under the hood for gaming and multi-tasking, thus ensuring that games like Splinter Cell: Blacklist run smoothly at higher settings.

 RAM Upgrades